When was the last time you reviewed your pension?

 - To make sure your investment funds match your appetite for risk and return

 - To ensure that you are on target to reach your retirement income goals

 As we get closer to retirement our fundamental attitudes change to many areas in our lives – for example you can be more risk adverse, or you have finally paid off your mortgage and can invest more in your pension.

-Maximum tax relief ceilings increase as you get older, so if you have a pension for a number of years, you may be able to increase your contributions and claim more tax relief than you currently claim.
+Maximum tax relief ceilings increase as you get older, so if haven’t changed your contributions since you were in your 50’s or before, you may be able to increase your contributions and claim more tax relief than you currently claim.

 Did you contribute to a pension in a previous job?

 If you contributed to a pension while working with a previous company, it makes sense to review your plan.
 In some cases, leaving your pension where it is is prudent – but in many cases, it’s better to transfer it into your own name.